yongxinlyu/yongxinlyu.github.io/_posts/2024-04-13-research-data-management.md

 ### Best Practices in File Names

-Have you ever come across a file with a name like **Bandgap for compound #13 recalculated final.xlsx** and wondered what "final" actually means?
+Have you ever come across a file with a name like **Bandgap for Compound #13 recalculated final.xlsx** and wondered what "final" actually means?
 Here are some tips to avoid confusion and keep your file names clear the meaningful:

 1. **Be descriptive**: Avoid generic terms like "final" or "updated".
 Instead, use names that clearly describe the content of the file.
 2. **Use non-proprietary file format**: Stick to open formats suggested in the table below to ensure compatibility and long-term accessibility.